vChavezB/lwip-Arduino/README.md

 ## How to Use

-Refer to the examples folder to check how you could integrate lwIP with a MAC-PHY chip.
+Refer to the `examples` folder to an example of how you could integrate lwIP with a MAC-PHY chip.
+In addition read the official lwIP [documentation](https://www.nongnu.org/lwip/2_0_x/group__lwip__nosys.html).
 It requires that the user already has implemented the low-level access to the MAC-PHY chip to send/recieve ethernet frames and update the link status.

 ## Debug